Nauru Independence Act 1967: Background

-Australia had administered the former Germany colony of Nauru since its capture in 1914, with the except of the period of Japanese occupation during World War II.
+In 1914, Australian troops occupied the Germany colony of Nauru and established a military administration.
+This transitioned into a civilian administration in 1920 which continued until independence, with the exception of the period of Japanese occupation during World War II.
 In 1947, Nauru was placed under United Nations trusteeship with Australia, New Zealand and the United Kingdom as trustees and Australia designated as the "administering authority".
 This replaced a largely similar League of Nations mandate.

 Australian administration of Nauru was undertaken by an administrator appointed by the federal government, responsible to the Minister for Territories and advised by the locally elected Nauru Local Government Council (NLGC) instituted in 1951.
 Led by head chiefs Timothy Detudamo and Hammer DeRoburt, the NLGC began to seek greater autonomy for Nauru and eventual independence, which was initially resisted by Australia due to concerns over the future of the British Phosphate Commission (BPC).

 In December 1965, the Australian parliament passed the Nauru Act 1965, which established a locally elected Legislative Council with the power to make local ordinances (subject to disallowance by the administrator and Australian government) and an Executive Council to advise the administrator.
 The NLGC continued to push for full independence and in December 1966 the UN General Assembly resolved to support the NLGC's position.
 A final round of negotiations held in Canberra in April 1967 resulted in the Australian government agreeing to full political independence and a staged transition to Nauruan ownership of BPC assets.
 The Nauru Island Phosphate Industry Agreement was signed in June 1967.